Kamyil/book-programming-language/README.md

 # Casing
 All `.book` code uses `snake_case` convention consistently, to make it easier to read the code for everyone.
-All other cases will be marked as errors in both compiler and LSP, forcing programmer to follow the convention strictly (which should lead to code consistency)
+All other cases will be marked as errors in both compiler and LSP (todo!), forcing programmer to follow the convention strictly (which should lead to code consistency)

 # Files
 Files have a `.book` extension.
 The programs starts by looking into `start.book` file and running the file from top to bottom